pkavvadias/Movies-API-netguru/README.md

 ![CI/CD workflow](https://github.com/pkavvadias/Movies-API-netguru/actions/workflows/main.yml/badge.svg)
-# Node.js recruitment task
+# Movie API

-We'd like you to build a simple Movie API.
-It should provide two endpoints:
+The simple Movie API provides two endpoints:

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body
-   2. Bade on title additional movie details should be fetched from https://omdbapi.com/ and saved to the database.
-Data we would like you to fetch from OMDb API:
+   2. Based on title, additional movie details are feched from OMDb API:
    ```
      Title: string
      Released: date
      Genre: string
-     Directory: string
+     Director: string
    ```
    3. Only authorized users can create a movie.
    4. `Basic` users are restricted to create a 5 movies per month (calendar month). `Premium` users have no limits.
 1. `GET /movies`
-   1. Should fetch a list of all movies created by an authorized user.
+   1. Fetches a list of all movies created by an authorized user.

-⚠️ Don't forget to verify user's authorization token before processing the request.
-The token should be passed in request's `Authorization` header.
+⚠️ Token should be passed in request's `Authorization` header to be authorized.

 ```
 Authorization: Bearer <token>